Porch

 Porches exist in both religious and secular architecture.
 There are various styles of porches, many of which depend on the architectural tradition of its location.
 Porches allow for sufficient space for a person to comfortably pause before entering or after exiting a building, or to relax on.
 Many porches are open on the outward side with balustrade supported by balusters that usually encircles the entire porch except where stairs are found.

-The word "porch" is almost exclusively used for a structure that is outside the main walls of a building or house.
+The word porch is almost exclusively used for a structure that is outside the main walls of a building or house.
 Porches can exist under the same roof line as the rest of the building, or as towers and turrets that are supported by simple porch posts or ornate colonnades and arches.
-Examples of porches include those found in Queen Anne style architecture, Victorian style houses, Spanish Colonial Revival architecture, or any of the American Colonial style buildings and homes.
+Examples of porches include those found in Queen Anne style architecture, Victorian-style houses, Spanish Colonial Revival architecture, or any of the American Colonial-style buildings and homes.

-Some porches are small and cover only the entrance area of a building.
+Some porches are very small and cover only the entrance area of a building.
 Other porches are larger, sometimes extending beyond an entrance by wrapping around the sides of a building, or even wrapping around completely to surround an entire building.
 A porch can be part of the ground floor or an upper floor, a design used in the Mrs. Lydia Johnson House (built in 1895).